matt-graham/auxiliary-pm-mcmc/README.md

 associated code for running Gaussian process classification model parameter inference experiments.

-A simpler single module Python implementation written by Iain Murray is also available [here](https://github.com/imurray/pmslice-python).
+A simpler single module Python implementation written by Iain Murray is also available [here](https://github.com/imurray/pmslice-python) - this is probably the simplest option for applying the method to your own problem.

 ## Requirements